Flavour composition and entropy increase of cosmological neutrinos after decoherence: Conclusion

 It remains to figure out how the CNB entropy could actually be measured: Since the CNB is isotropic, any increase in entropy could only manifest itself macroscopically as an induced dissipative pressure (bulk viscosity \cite{Weinberg:1971mx,straumann}).
 Thus an entropy increase due to decoherence would affect the cosmic neutrino equation of state.
 Any change of the equation of state gives rise to a contribution to the integrated Sachs-Wolfe (ISW) effect.
 It is thus interesting to ask if such an effect could be large enough to be observable.
 If decoherence happens when the neutrinos become non-relativistic, i.e., when neutrinos develop different group velocities as shown in figure~\ref{groupvelocity}, then the decoherence contribution to the ISW effect would show up at $z \gtrsim 100$.
 However, we expect the effect to be tiny, since it is not only suppressed by $\delta^2 \sim 10^{-8}$, but also by the ratio of neutrino density to matter density at $z \gtrsim 100$.
 Together this gives an effect of order $10^{-10}$ in the temperature anisotropies.
 A lepton-flavour asymmetric universe might however give rise to a larger entropy increase (see figure \ref{graphentropy}).

-In this work we focused on the minimal scenario and found a small residual flavour imbalance of the CNB and a tiny increase of neutrino entropy at $z \sim 100$.
-A more detailed investigation of lepton-flavour asymmetric models might reveal useful constraints on the primeval flavour composition of the Universe.
+In this work we focused on the minimal scenario and proposed a small residual flavour imbalance of the CNB and a tiny increase of neutrino entropy at $z \sim 100$.
+A more detailed investigation of lepton-flavour asymmetric models might reveal useful constraints on the primeval flavour composition of the Universe. \\

-\acknowledgments We are thankful to E. Zavanin, I. Oldengott, D. B\"odeker and Y. Wong for discussions on neutrino oscillations and fruitful suggestions.
+{\bf Acknowledgments} We are thankful to E. Zavanin, I. Oldengott, D. B\"odeker and Y. Wong for discussions on neutrino oscillations and fruitful suggestions.
+We are also grateful to an anonymous referee for valuable comments and questions.
 DB acknowledges the financial support by CAPES-CSF, grant 8768-13-7, and by the ``Bielefeld Young Researchers' Fund".
 HESV thanks CNPq and FAPES.
 We acknowledge the support from the RTG 1620 ``Models of Gravity" funded by DFG.